DannyPirouz/NHL_Playoffs_Bracket_Challenge/README.md

 To run the bot on your server:
 1. Paste in your bot token in the like this: client.login('Your Token')
-2. run npm install discord.js
+2. run "npm install"
-3. run npm install
+3. run "npm install discord.js"
-4. run the server with node src/index.js
+4. run the server with "node src/index.js"